dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

 #### Telemetry limits

-Telemetry is stored in-memory.
+Telemetry is stored in memory.
 To avoid excessive memory usage, the dashboard has limits on the count and size of stored telemetry.
 When a count limit is reached, new telemetry is added, and the oldest telemetry is removed.
 When a size limit is reached, data is truncated to the limit.

 Limits are per-resource.
 For example, a `MaxLogCount` value of 10,000 configures the dashboard to store up to 10,000 log entries per-resource.